unthingable/monster-jam/docs/README.md

 Step sequencer settings are stored per track and saved with the project.
 Most steq sequencer submodes are auto-gating.

+Whenever a sequencer state changes, a relevant notification will pop up.

 ## Default layout

 * **SCENE** (top): pattern pages.
 Currently selected page is bright white, currently playing page is dim white.